magister Stephanus de Langetun

 Master Stephen, consecrated archbishop of

-Canterbury; to France Robert of Curzon, cardinal priest of the apostolic see, appointed
+Canterbury; to France Robert of Curzon, priest of the apostolic see and cardinal, appointed

-legate and arbiter of all France, so that they should brighten each region by the
+legate and arbiter of all France, so that they should brighten each realm by the

-example of holy society and the ministry of catholic preaching.
-Also, on the advice of
+example of holy intercourse and the ministry of catholic preaching.
+In addition, at the warning of

 the aforesaid Master Robert, the king of France banished from all his cities all

-Christian money-lenders, public prostitutes, and all other mockers of holy religion.
+Christian public money-lenders, public prostitutes, and all other mockers of holy religion.

-Also, Alexander, son of William king of Scots, journeyed to England, and at London
+In addition, Alexander, son of William king of Scots, having progressed to London,

 received the order of knighthood from the king of England in the 14th year of his life, on 8 March, at Laetare